oracle-livelabs/pts/ac-with-ucp/lab4-planned-maintenance/lab4-planned-maintenance.md

 ## Introduction

-In this lab we will create a connection pool with 10 connections and first verify that UCP distributes them equally between the cluster nodes.
+In this lab, we will create a connection pool with 10 connections and first verify that UCP distributes them equally between the cluster nodes.

 We will then also direct (and drain) connections to a chosen node of the database cluster, thus making one node of the cluster available for planned maintenance.